This story was originally posted on May 9, 2013. There’s an update down below…

 The kind of fence I wanted was page wire, a wide-grid braided (wrapped, not welded, at the cross-points) wire fence that you find in farm country, with or without barbed wire to keep people out or critters in (some cattle will knock it down if they really want to, but it isn’t a safe fence for horses).
 However, when I easily found welded-wire fence at the hardware store, I bought it just to commit to the project.
 I posted it would look something like this when done, except with nice round cedar fence posts from the country, not square city posts.

 I don’t have a post-pounder, an auger, or a sharp-shooter for digging the post holes, so I rented a post-digger shovel from Home Depot for a day.
-I got the help of my friend, Marc.
+My friend, Marc, helped.
 The sun was bright, and it was hot, and hair-metal music played on the boom box (called a Ghetto Blaster, back in Mr. T’s day).
 We joked about wearing beer t-shirts just to fit the work image.
-Marc had too much beer the night before, so we saved the cap-twisting for when the work was done.
+Marc drank too much beer the night before, so we saved the cap-twisting for the end.
 We dug six posts for the fence (I later dug a seventh).
 Each one took about 45 minutes to dig – or at least it felt that way!

 The next day, my friends Jeremy and Bruce (who has a great Instagram photography account – you should follow it!), both from Australia, came by and helped unroll, stretch, and staple the fence.
-It was done in no time!
+We were done in no time!

 When we stretched the fence, it looked slacker than fences usually do.
 A wonderful man stopped by to tell us we were doing it exactly right.
 He said if this kind of fence is tight on a hot day, when the cold weather comes, it tenses right up, and this causes fences to heave over.
 Awesome.
 Practical information to thwart the cosmetic perfectionist!
 And make the fence last a long time.